No Free Lunch for Approximate MCMC: Sufficient Conditions for Large Fluctuations and Warm Starts

-We begin by giving some generic conditions under which our ``warm start" and ``large fluctuation'' assumptions hold (see Sections \ref{AppWarmStart} and \ref{SecGenSuffCondLarge} respectively).
+We begin by giving some simple conditions under which our ``warm start" and ``large fluctuation'' assumptions hold (see Sections \ref{AppWarmStart} and \ref{SecGenSuffCondLarge} respectively).
 We then apply these to prove Theorem \ref{ThmActualLogisticRegression}, our main result on logistic regression, in Section \ref{SecProofMainThm}.
 Finally, Section \ref{AppSubsecGrid} gives some suggestions on constructing ``additional" control variates.

-We note that the main obstacle in extending Theorem \ref{ThmActualLogisticRegression} to other models and control variates occurs in Section \ref{SecGenSuffCondLarge}.
-See that section for an overview of the main difficulties, including an algorithm for using a computer to verify the main conditions for specific examples.
+We note that the main obstacle in extending Theorem \ref{ThmActualLogisticRegression} to other models and control variates is checking that a certain matrix is far from singular, as discussed in Section \ref{SecGenSuffCondLarge}.
+See that section for an overview of the main difficulties, including an algorithm for using a computer to verify the main conditions for specific examples in Remark \ref{RemSimpleAlgBadCond}.